2010 United States Senate special election in Delaware: Campaign

-In September 2010, comedian Bill Maher aired a 1999 clip of O'Donnell in which O'Donnell said, "I dabbled into witchcraft – I never joined a coven. ...
+In September 2010, comedian and television host Bill Maher aired a 1999 clip of O'Donnell in which O'Donnell said, "I dabbled into witchcraft — I never joined a coven. ...
 I hung around people who were doing these things...
 We went to a movie and then had a little midnight picnic on a satanic altar.
 And I didn't know it."
 Her admission received widespread media coverage, and O'Donnell explained that she had been referring to high school experiences.
-During her campaign for the general election, O'Donnell followed up with a TV advertisement which featured her declaring, "I'm not a witch".
+During her campaign for the general election, O'Donnell followed up with a TV advertisement which featured her declaring, "I'm not a witch."
 This ad inspired many video parodies, most famously by comedian Kristen Wiig on Saturday Night Live.

 An October 19, 2010, debate between Coons and O'Donnell at Widener University School of Law featured an exchange about separation of church and state in the United States and whether it is explicitly in the U.S. constitution.
 O'Donnell said it was not; afterward her campaign manager said, "Christine O'Donnell was not questioning the concept of separation of church and state as subsequently established by the courts.
 She simply made the point that the phrase appears nowhere in the Constitution."
 (That phrase was "substantively" read into the First Amendment in the U.S. Supreme Court case Engel v.
 Vitale in 1962 and does not appear verbatim in the Constitution.)

+On election day, Coons defeated O'Donnell by nearly 17 percentage points.